| Safe Haskell | None |

 mkPlayable :: T Core -> e -> T -> Playable e #

-To allow callers to hide the implementation of Playable
+To allow callers to hide the implementation of Playable, to avoid

 fields names conflicts.